-This document covers a fairly technical topic and it's not recommended that amateurs attempt this.
-Command-line noobs best leave this to a professional system admin or to their hosting company.
-Editing configuration files via the command line can be dangerous and you can destroy your server!
+This document covers a fairly technical topic.
+If you're not comfortable working on the command line, it's best to leave this to a system admin or the hosting company.
+Editing configuration files via the command line can be dangerous and bring down a server.

 ModSecurity is an open source web application firewall that runs as an Apache server module.
 It implements a comprehensive set of rules that implement general-purpose hardening, and thereby helps patch common web application security issues.
 It establishes an external security layer that increases security, detects, and prevents attacks before they reach web applications.
 It is commonly available on cPanel systems as an EasyApache module.
 It is a well-respected security module and can really help lock down your site from common attack vectors.